 Wouldn’t it be nice if those student loans could just disappear?
-We can’t wave a magic wand for you, but we can explain the next best thing: student loan forgiveness.
+Our debt counselors can’t wave a magic wand for you (we wish!), but we can explain the next best thing: student loan forgiveness.
 If you’re wondering how to get student loans forgiven, keep reading and take notes… or just borrow ours!

 Who qualifies for student loan forgiveness?